 Here’s proof – a before/after of the same recipe:

 I was able to FINALLY go full-time with my newfound photography skills which is such a blessing.
 I am forever grateful for her course.
 It was worth every penny.
 If you have any questions, find me on Instagram or email me!

 Sign up right now for Foodtography School by clicking here and use code JAMIE for $50 off!

 Invest in yourself and in your business.
 I promise it’s so worth it.

 My Favorite Photography Tools

 When I first started, I was using my iPhone 6 then I bought my first ever DSLR at a pawn shop (lol).
-My first DSLR was a Canon Rebel T1i then I upgraded to the Canon Rebel T7i.
-Now I use the Canon 6D and I AM IN LOVE!
+My first DSLR was a Canon Rebel T1i.
+I then upgraded to the Canon Rebel T7i but only used it for a few months before I bought my baby – the Canon 6D Mark II!
+I AM IN LOVE!
 You can also use the iPhone 7 Plus.
 That Portrait mode tho!